 In December 2015, Tucson snagged the United States’ first UNESCO City of Gastronomy title, joining cities in Brazil, China, Colombia, Japan, Lebanon, and Sweden.

-Baja Arizona looks—and tastes—like nowhere else in North America, with a rich culinary heritage that spans 4,000 years and a border that encompasses distinct Mexican and Native American agricultural traditions that are reflected in everyday food and drink.
-Our culinary scene has long had a loyal local following, but now the secret is out and we’re attracting national and international travelers to our tables.
+, Southern Arizona), the Tucson area looks—and tastes—like nowhere else in North America.
+The rich culinary heritage of this international border region spans 4,000 years and encompasses distinct Mexican and Native American agricultural traditions that are reflected in everyday food and drink.
+Once a secret shared by locals, Tucson's unique culinary scene is attracting ever more national and international travelers to its dining tables.

 Video: Arizona Expedition Episode 3: Emily's Food Tour, Tucson

 Ready to experience why Tucson deserves this prestigious designation?
 Here are a few of our favorite places to explore Baja Arizona’s borderland cuisine.

-Archeological excavations at the foot of Sentinel Peak (also known as “A” Mountain) revealed that the Santa Cruz River floodplain has some of the longest history of continual cultivation in North America.
+Archaeological excavations at the foot of Sentinel Peak (popularly known as “A” Mountain) revealed the Santa Cruz River floodplain is one of the longest continually cultivated areas in North America.
 A re-creation of the Spanish colonial walled garden built by Father Eusebio Francisco Kino in the 17th century, Mission Garden is nurtured by volunteers of the nonprofit Friends of Tucson’s Birthplace.
-Located just west of downtown near the site of the former San Agustin Mission, it features an heirloom orchard and gardens with crops that have been rooted here for thousands of years.
-Trace the history from the Early Ancestral period, through Native, Spanish, Mexican, Chinese, and Territorial Anglo-American periods.
-In addition to the flora and fauna, you’ll enjoy winged company: birds and butterflies.
+Located just west of downtown near the site of the former San Agustin Mission, it features an heirloom fruit tree orchard and vegetable gardens with crops grown here for thousands of years.
+Trace its history from the Early Ancestral period, through Native, Spanish, Mexican, Chinese, and Territorial Anglo-American periods.
+In addition to the flora and fauna, you're sure to have winged company: birds and butterflies.
 See website for tours, classes, workshops and events.

 3061 N. Campbell Ave.